Domestic violence is a crime that is taken very seriously and can deliver harsh consequences.

 Domestic Violence Defined

-It is common to receive inquiries asking, “How Much Jail Time Will I Get for Domestic Violence?”
+Our domestic violence defense lawyers are often asked, “How Much Jail Time Will I Get for Domestic Violence?”
 Before any potential punishment or specific sentence can be estimated, it must first be determined if an assault occurred or whether a defendant is likely to be convicted.
 In many domestic violence cases, an experienced, savvy lawyer can achieve a resolution without a conviction or jail time.

 Domestic violence is an assaultive crime between family members, people in a romantic relationship, or residents of the same home.
 Typically, domestic violence or domestic assault occurs when an assault or assault and battery is alleged.
 There does not need to be an injury or even touching to be charged with domestic violence.
 Aggravated domestic violence is more severe and involves assault and battery with an injury.